Woman of the Year: Writing

 The outline for the film was developed by Garson Kanin, a close friend of Hepburn's.
+The character of Tess Harding was based on Dorothy Thompson, an American journalist and radio broadcaster who was highly influential.
 Hepburn then passed the outline to Joseph L. Mankiewicz at MGM, and said the price was $250,000 – half for her, half for the script.
 He liked it and agreed to produce the movie.
 Kanin was fighting in the war at the time, so the script was written by his brother, Michael Kanin, and mutual friend Ring Lardner Jr. Hepburn contributed significantly to the script – reading it, suggesting cuts and word changes, and generally providing helpful enthusiasm for the project.
 As a part of the deal, Hepburn had the option of selecting her co-star and director (Tracy and Stevens).

 Casting

 Woman of the Year was the first of nine films Hepburn and Tracy made together.
 They met for the first time on the shoot.
 In the 1993 documentary Katharine Hepburn: All About Me, Hepburn herself says she was wearing high heels at the first meeting with Tracy and producer Joseph L. Mankiewicz, and said "I'm afraid I'm a bit tall for you, Mr. Tracy".
 Mankiewicz then responded, "Don't worry, Kate, he'll cut you down to size."
 It was during the filming of Woman of the Year that Hepburn and Tracy became romantically involved – a relationship that lasted until Tracy's death in 1967.